fuzziqersoftware/newserv/README.md

 - Unencrypted GCI format: These quests also consist of a .bin and .dat file, but an encoding is applied on top of them.
 The filenames should end in .bin.gci and .dat.gci.
 (Note that there also exists an encrypted GCI format, which newserv does not support.)
 - Encrypted DLQ format: These quests also consist of a .bin and .dat file, but download quest encryption is applied on top of them.
 The filenames should end in .bin.dlq and .dat.dlq.
 - QST format: These quests consist of only a .qst file, which contains both the .bin and .dat files within it.

+Episode 3 quests consist only of a .bin file - there is no corresponding .dat file.
+Episode 3 .bin files can be encoded in any of the formats described above, except .qst.

 When newserv indexes the quests during startup, it will warn (but not fail) if any quests are corrupt or in unrecognized formats.